dcalc/WaLSAtools_fork/docs/idl/dominant-frequency-example.md

 !!! walsa-example "Power Spectra at pixel `[10,10]` of the AIA 170 nm sample datacube"

     To learn how the datacube is read, and how the various power spectra are calculated, using **WaLSAtools**, and plotted, please go through the source code of this example accessible at the bottom of this page.
-    The example IDL procedure can also be found under the `example` directory of the package.
+    The example IDL procedure can also be found under the `examples/idl/` directory of the package.
-	The sample datacube is located in the `sample_data` folder under the `example` directory.
+	The sample datacube is located in the `sample_data` folder under the `examples` directory.
-	To run the example code, simply type the following command (while in the `example` directory, which can be placed anywhere in your machine, also outside your `IDL_PATH`) and press ++enter++
+	To run the example code, simply type the following command (while in the `examples/idl/` directory, which can be placed anywhere in your machine, also outside your `IDL_PATH`) and press ++enter++

     ```sh
     IDL> .r example_dominant_frequency